hniksic/rust-subprocess/MIGRATION.md

 ### Simplified errors

-The `PopenError` type only had two variants, one for IO error and the other for logic errors, and the other one was rarely used.
+The `PopenError` type only had two variants, one for IO error and the other for logic errors, and the latter was rarely used.
 The library now consistently uses `std::io::Error` for errors, reflecting the fact that virtually all errors in the library come from failed syscalls.
 When a "logic error" is detected, it is signaled as `ErrorKind::InvalidInput`. `CommunicateError` was likewise removed.